nsshommo/jaycuthrell.github.io/disclosure/index.md

 ### Startups

-I’m an advisor to amazing startups that are funded: [Racemi](http://racemi.com)
+I was an advisor to amazing startups that got funded: [Racemi](http://racemi.com)

-I was an advisor to Packet Island which was acquired by BroadSoft.
+I was an advisor to Packet Island which was acquired by [BroadSoft](https://www.broadsoft.com/news/broadsoft-completes-acquisition-of-packet-island/)

 I’m an advisor to amazing startups that are pre-funding.
 Feel free to ask me about them and I’d be happy to make introductions.